kingsoobin/Custom-ESP32-Board/README.md

 9. Learned that I can use a jumper instead of diode.
 Used jumper to connect 5V of USB connectors 1 and 2 to 5V source
 10. Learned about TVS Diodes used as protection.
 11. Created a 5V to 3.3V converter using a regulator.
 IC -> Power Management -> Voltage Regulators (Low drop out regulators)
+12. Read datasheet of regulator to see how it needs to be connected.
+In this case, it was recommended for 10uF capacitor on output with ESR no more than 3 ohms.
+It also uses 10uF capacitor in INPUT, but looking at the USB 2.0 specification max capacitance on power, 10uF is the recommended max.
+So opted to look for smallest possible in the datasheet (1uF to 10uF).
+13. Created component that handles USB Connector to Serial Port